rapidsai/raft/README.md

     - `util`: Various reusable tools and utilities for accelerated algorithm development
   - `internal`: A private header-only component that hosts the code shared between benchmarks and tests.
   - `scripts`: Helpful scripts for development
-  - `src`: Compiled APIs and template specializations for the shared libraries
+  - `src`: Compiled APIs and template instantiations for the shared libraries
   - `template`: A skeleton template containing the bare-bones file structure and cmake configuration for writing applications with RAFT.
   - `test`: Googletests source code
 - `docs`: Source code and scripts for building library documentation (Uses breath, doxygen, & pydocs)